RishikeshMagar/ManufacturingNet/docs/source/shallow_learning_methods/svm.rst

 SVC Methods
 -----------

 - **run_SVC()**: Prompts the user for the model parameters and trains a SVC model using attributes and labels.
 If successful, the SVC instance data is updated, and the model metrics are displayed.
+If the model is being used for binary classification, the ROC curve will be graphed and displayed.
 - **predict_SVC(dataset_X=None)**: Uses the SVC model to classify the observations in dataset_X.
 If successful, the classifications are displayed and returned. predict_SVC() can only be called after run_SVC() has successfully trained the classifier.

 SVC Accessor Methods